 Attaining the ozone standards requires significant reductions in emissions of NOx well above and beyond those resulting from current rules, programs, and commercially available technologies.
 For previous AQMPs, most of these additional reductions relied on the development of new control techniques or improvement of existing control technologies, also known as "black box" measures, as authorized under Section 182(e)(5) of the federal CAA.
 These "black box" measures, if implemented successfully, will not only allow attainment of the ozone standards, but will also provide significant help in reaching PM2.5 standards.
-In fact, if NOx emissions reductions designed to meet the former ozone standard in 2023 are achieved, PM2.5 levels in the Basin are projected to be very near, if not meeting, the current 2012 federal annual PM2.5 standard of 12 μ g/m3 by that time.
+In fact, if NOx emissions reductions designed to meet the former ozone standard in 2023 are achieved, PM2.5 levels in the Basin are projected to be very near, if not meeting, the current 2012 federal annual PM2.5 standard of 12 mg/m3 by that time.
 However, attainment of the PM2.5 standard may not rely on Section 182(e)(5) measures.

 More detailed analysis of the emissions categories contributing to ambient PM2.5 mass, using the weighting factors for precursors described above, shows what emission sources could be prioritized for a focused and cost-effective PM control program.
 Area sources, such as commercial cooking, residential fuel combustion, and paved road dust are major contributors to ambient PM2.5, primarily through directly emitted PM2.5 emissions.
-More effective mitigation of fugitive dust emissions from paved road dust and construction/demolition activities could be evaluated.
 Mobile sources, both on-road and off-road, are also significant sources of PM2.5, both through directly emitted PM2.5 emissions but also precursors such as NOx.